Predicting Geometric Errors and Failures in Additive Manufacturing: Error prediction

-\textit{Phase 3:} A convolutional neural network (CNN) is used to classify the printing images into distinct classes.
-We have observed that the ZPrinter 450 follows a process of repeated standard steps both before and after printing a new layer.
-This allows us to classify images that correspond to each of the three steps to the respective class (Fig. \ref{fig:ClassSteps}).
-Each step may contain from three up to fifty images per layer.
+\textit{Phase 3:} A convolutional neural network (CNN) is used to classify the printing snapshots into distinct classes.
+We observed that ZPrinter 450 follows a process of repeated standard steps both before and after printing a new layer.
+This allowed us to classify the images that corresponded to each of the three steps to the respective class (Figure \ref{fig:ClassSteps}).
+Each step may contain three to fifty images per layer.

 The CNN is trained to classify images into three mutually exclusive classes with the highest possible accuracy.
-After classification of all images, we pick the first from each phase of inactivity (class 2) that follows a phase of binder spreading (class 3).
+After classification of all images, we pick the first from each phase of inactivity (class 2) that follows a phase of binder jetting (class 3).
 This transition signifies the completion of the binder jetting process for a new layer.
 The collection of printed layer images is then processed to reconstruct the point cloud of the printed solid.

-\textit{Phase 4:} We perform perspective correction and produce images with proportional dimensions to the print level.
-Then layer images are processed to have only black and white pixels.
-We convert images from RGB to grayscale and, with the use of a threshold in (0, 255), pixels of every image are mapped to black or white, depending on their value in grayscale.
-Edge extraction is carried out using the Canny edge extraction filter \cite{cannyFilter}.
-The result is an image with a black background and white lines with a thickness of 1 px that represent the detected edges as is shown in Fig. \ref{fig:layer_processing}.
+\textit{Phase 4:} We performed perspective correction and produced images with dimensions proportional to print level.
+Then, layer images were processed to have only black and white pixels.
+We converted images from RGB to grayscale and, with the use of a threshold in (0, 255), the pixels of every image are mapped to black or white, depending on their grayscale values.
+Edge extraction was carried out using a Canny edge extraction filter \citep{cannyFilter}.
+The result is an image with a black background and white lines with a thickness of 1 px which represent the detected edges, as shown in Figure \ref{fig:layer_processing}.

 \textit{Phase 5:} We used the processed images derived in {\em Phase 4} to reconstruct the point cloud that corresponds to the fabricated part.
 According to the technical characteristics of the printer, the dimensions of the print bed are $254 mm \times 203 mm$.
 From these characteristics, the coordinate ranges are: $x\in[0, 254]$, $y\in[0, 203]$ and $z\in[0, L*S] mm$, where $L$ is the number of layers and $S$ the thickness of each layer.
 For the training described in this section, $S$ was set to $0.102 mm$.
 For each white pixel in a layer, we computed the corresponding coordinates $(x, y, z)$ of the point cloud slice.